Orange-OpenSource/a11y-guidelines/src/en/articles/accessibility-annotations.md

 ## What should be annotated ?

-Some informations that can be added to your designs&nbsp;:
+Some information that can be added to your designs:
 - Text alternative for images
 - Title of each page
 - Headings (HTML tags `h1`, `h2`...)